The end goal of every ecommerce store is to sell more stuff.

 The 3 buyer personas have totally different needs and reasons to buy the product.
 And depending on which one you’d like to target, you will use different content.

-To learn more about this, check out How to Create Detailed Buyer Personas for Your Business [Free Persona Template].
+Learn More – How to Create Detailed Buyer Personas for Your Business [Free Persona Template].

-Design your buyer’s journey – you need to know how the customer is going to buy from you and through what stages he will pass before buying from you.
+You need to know how the customer is going to buy from you and through what stages he will pass before buying from you.

 Your buyer’s journey is a visualization of where your audience is in the moment and what type of information they might need in that time.